 Board Member-at-Large (2020-2022)

-I am a Licensed Clinical Social Worker in New York State with nearly 15 years of experience in the helping professions, a PhD.
+Stephen Oby is a Licensed Clinical Social Worker in New York State with nearly 15 years of experience in the helping professions, a PhD.
 Candidate at the University at Albany’s School of Social Welfare, and a private practitioner in my home community.
-I am currently a member of Schenectady City School’s Crisis Prevention Team, a program addressing unmet mental health needs in an urban educational environment.
-I have experience across treatment systems and practice types including mental health, addiction, and criminal justice; outpatient, residential, and school-based practice; and clinical work as well as advocacy and education.
-I have functioned as a clinician with large caseloads of children and families; a director of programs supporting vulnerable clients; and an adjunct instructor teaching advanced clinical courses.
-I am a national award winner for educational and advocacy work with the National Alliance on Mental Illness.
+He is currently a member of Schenectady City School’s Crisis Prevention Team, a program addressing unmet mental health needs in an urban educational environment.
+He has experience across treatment systems and practice types including mental health, addiction, and criminal justice; outpatient, residential, and school-based practice; and clinical work as well as advocacy and education.
+He has functioned as a clinician with large caseloads of children and families; a director of programs supporting vulnerable clients; and an adjunct instructor teaching advanced clinical courses.
+Stephen is a national award winner for educational and advocacy work with the National Alliance on Mental Illness.

 Sharon Kollar, LMSW